 Duration: 5 -6 hours aprox

 Distance: 12 km aprox

-We flank the Jalca floodplain then ascend south to the Paso de Carhuac pass (4650m).
-From here an awesome panorama suddenly comes into view; a row of Huayhuash giants: Yerupajá Grande, the second highest mountain in Peru, Yerupajá Chico(6121m) and Siulá Grande (6344m), of “Touching the Void” fame.
-From here we descend to our camp at the large Laguna Carhuacocha lake (4150m), with the chance en route of spotting Viscacha rodents among the moronic debris.
-From our camp we look directly up the lake to the peaks and ice fields of the famous Siula Grande, Yerupajá Grande and Chico and Jirishanka Chico.
+We flank the Jalca flood plain then ascend south to the Paso de Carhuac pass (4630m).
+From here an awesome panorama suddenly comes into view; a row of Huayhuash giants: Yerupajá Grande, the second highest mountain in Peru, Yerupajá Chico(6121m) and Siulá Grande (6344m).
+From here we descend to our camp at the large Laguna Carhuacocha lake (4150m), with the chance en route of spotting Viscachas (rodents) among the rocks.
+From our camp we look up directly the peaks of the famous Siula Grande, Yerupajá Grande and Chico and Jirishanka Chico.

 Distance: 13 km aprox

 This day there are two options for our next camp in Huayhuash.
 While the donkeys takes the road through Punta Carnicero, we will take the most challenging path to the Siula pass at 4850m / 15,908 feet.
 While this form is more demanding, but it is really rewarding due to the surrounding panoramic views.
 From the pass we descend passing the Carnicero lagoon and then camp at Huayhuash 4300m / 14,108 feet.

 Day 05: Huayhuash – Portachuelo Pass (4750m/15584ft) – Viconga